-The National Trust have chosen to continue grouse shooting leases on vast tracts of their land across the Dark Peak Moors.
+For many years, the National Trust have chosen to continue grouse shooting leases on vast tracts of their land across the Dark Peak Moors.
 This decision was taken despite campaigning by locals to see the moorland restored to a more healthy, sustainable and wilder state.
 The NT’s decision was also taken despite the common knowledge that driven grouse shooting is an industry underpinned by wildlife crime and cruelty.

 The National Trust are no strangers to the reality of wildlife crime on their grouse shooting land.
 An armed man was filmed using a hen harrier decoy on a National Trust grouse moor in the Peak District in 2016.
 A dead Peregrine falcon was found on a National Trust grouse moor in the Peak District in 2020.
 And a Moscar gamekeeper admitted to the RSPCA using an unauthorised Larsen trap containing a hypothermic fox cub on National Trust land and an illegal badger trap on a badger sett near Stanage Edge in 2020.
+In the Park Hall area specifically, the RSPB report a shot short-eared owl and a shot buzzard in 2020 alone, followed by evidence of poison being placed in what appeared to be a badger sett on the Park Hall Estate moorland in early 2021.

 Despite this, snares have been a very convenient tool for gamekeepers: cheap and quick to set, minimal legislation, even less enforcement.
 So taking out foxes and badgers this way has been a staple of Peak District gamekeeping for many years.
 Even Mountain Hares are caught in snares – the iconic species of the Peak District but they rarely survive the wire nooses.